-History, Languages and Global Cultures
+History, Heritage and Global Cultures

-The department of History, Languages and Global Cultures is a diverse community of scholars and practitioners from a broad range of humanities disciplines.
+The department of History, Heritage and Global Cultures is a diverse community of scholars and practitioners from a broad range of humanities disciplines.
 We deliver a range of vibrant undergraduate degrees, masters degrees and PhD programmes underpinned by internationally recognised research.
 Students frequently refer to the passion and quality we bring to our teaching, the currency of our curricula and the engaging range of teaching and assessment methods.

 We maintain the health and vitality of courses, through our work and engagement with local, national and international organisations.
 These partnerships include strong professional links with organisations such as the Heritage Lottery Fund, the National Holocaust Centre, the National Justice Museum, the National Trust, NGOs and governmental organisations.
 These connections feed into the development and delivery of our courses.